|WE'VE SEEN ADVERTISMENTS THAT CLAIM TO OFFER:

 YOU CAN BE MORE THAN JUST ANOTHER TOURIST WITH A C-CARD IN YOUR POCKET....

-....IF YOU LEARN TO LOOK LIKE & BE A DIVER!
+....IF YOU LEARN TO REALLY LOOK LIKE A DIVER WITH ABOVE AVERAGE BUOYANCY SKILLS!STOP....being "only" A CUSTOMER & A CASH COW.

 WE ARE RIGHT!
 SECOND: WE OFFER TO MENTOR ONLY WHAT WE DO BEST AND